wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Publication List
 -----
-Ritam Bhaumik, Bishwajit Chakraborty, Wonseok Choi, Avijit Dutta, J\'er\^ome Govinden, and Yaobin Shen, “The Committing Security of MACs with Applications to Generic Composition'”, **CRYPTO 2024**.
+Ritam Bhaumik, Bishwajit Chakraborty, Wonseok Choi, Avijit Dutta, Jérôme Govinden, and Yaobin Shen, “The Committing Security of MACs with Applications to Generic Composition'”, **CRYPTO 2024**.

 Wonseok Choi, Jooyoung Lee, and Yeongmin Lee, “Building PRFs from TPRPs: Beyond the Block and the Tweak Length Bounds”, *ToSC 2024(1) / FSE 2024*.